 - Juniors: You will find out in September of your senior year whether you have qualified as a Semifinalist and will proceed in the National Merit Scholarship Competition.

 - Sophomores: If you scored at least 1250 on your 10th grade PSAT (or if you score at least 1250 in a free practice SAT taken anytime between now and the August immediately prior to your junior year), then we recommend that you prepare for your junior year PSAT since you may be able to improve your score to become competitive with the National Merit Semifinalist qualifying range.
-Start SAT Individual Prep in summer 2019.
-Our SAT Prep Class starting this coming May, July, or August will also prepare you for the October PSAT.
-For the 12 months ended November 2018, our average SAT Prep Class student improved by 100 points, with the top 25% of students averaging a 191 point score improvement.
+Start SAT Individual Prep in summer 2020.
+Alternatively, our SAT Prep Class starting this coming May, July, or August will also prepare you for the October 2020 PSAT.
+For the 12 months ended May 2019, our average SAT Prep Class student improved by 110 points, with the top 25% of students averaging a 214 point score improvement.
 We guarantee a score improvement of at least 70 points.